 Choose a Domain

-When choosing a domain name, there are a few ways to do this.
+When choosing a domain name, there are a few ways to find the best blog name.

 Exact Match Domains:

 This would be whatever your niche is the domain name would have the exact keywords.
-If you started a website on kayaking, then your site would be kayaking.com.
+If you start a blog on kayaking, then you would want to pick a blog name like kayaking.com.

 Partial Match Domain:

 A partial match is where you pick a domain name that has a keyword in it but not all the words are your keyword.
-Let us say you start a website on water sports.
+Let us say you are starting a blog on water sports.
 Your website with a partial match domain could be ExtremeWaterSports.com

 You can also just pick a domain that really has no link to the niche.
 This is what Amazon did when they chose their name.
 Before Amazon, the online business came around amazon was known as a rainforest.